-The courses taught at our Institute allow students to deepen their knowledge in various fields: history, political science, sociology, art, anthropology, as well as management and public relations.
-The rich offer of optional courses, also in English, which account for almost 30% of all courses, allows students to develop a very individualized study plan.
-Our main areas of interest are North America, Latin America, transatlantic relations and modern migration processes.
+The courses taught at our institute allow students to deepen their knowledge in various fields: history, political science, sociology, art, anthropology, management, and public relations.
+The rich offering of optional courses, also in English, which account for almost 30% of all courses, allows students to develop individually-tailored study plans.
+Our main areas of interest are North America, Latin America, transatlantic relations, and modern migration processes.

 Exeprienced faculty staff and modern ways of teaching

-Our faculty members have experience working at foreign universities, among others in the USA, Canada, Peru, Venezuela, Argentina and Mexico.
-Coures are taught in a modern way through multimedia presentations, team projects, panel discussions, film screenings, and Oxford debates.
-Our employees actively cooperate with the media, being regularly interviewed by TV and radio stations, online portals and newspapers and magazines.
+Our academic staff have experience working at foreign universities in such countries as the United States, Canada, Peru, Venezuela, Argentina, and Mexico.
+Courses are taught in a modern way through multimedia presentations, team projects, panel discussions, film screenings, and Oxford-style debates.
+Our staff actively cooperates with the media, as they are frequently interviewed for television and radio stations, websites, newspapers, and magazines.

 Academic International cooperation

-Our Institute collaborates closely with the US Consulate in Krakow, Dickinson College (USA) and Universite de Montreal (Canada).
-Students have the opportunity to visit to other universities, among others. under such programs as MOST, Erasmus + (European universities), CEEPUS (Central European countries), Border Crossing (Australia), Study Tour (USA) and exchanges with universities in Chile and Peru.
-Numerous guest lectures by professors from foreign universities, diplomats and journalists provide an excellent opportunity to meet interesting and famous people.
+Our institute closely collaborates with the United States Consulate in Krakow, Dickinson College (United States), and the Université de Montreal (Canada).
+Students have the opportunity to visit other universities thanks to such programs as MOST, Erasmus + (European universities), CEEPUS (Central European countries), Border Crossing (Australia), Study Tour (United States), and exchanges with universities in Chile and Peru.
+Numerous guest lectures by professors from foreign universities, diplomats, and journalists provide excellent opportunities to meet interesting and famous people.

 Vivid and vibrant student activities

-There are three scientific circles in the Institute, relating to American Studies, Latin American Studies and International Migrations.
-With their help, you will get a great chance to develop your passions and will have opportunities to participate in many scientific and cultural events such as:
+There are three scientific circles at the institute which are dedicated to American Studies, Latin American Studies, and International Migrations, respectively.
+They provide major opportunities for you to develop your passions and participate in many academic and cultural events such as:

 - American Culture Days, Canadian Culture Festival, Latin American Culture Days,

-- U.S. Election night, Thanksgiving, St. Patrick's Day, Christmas Party,
+- U.S. Election Night, Thanksgiving, St. Patrick's Day, our Christmas Party,

-- American Quiz Nights, Fireside Chats, street games,
+- American Quiz Nights, Fireside Chats, city games,